Renault Fuego: Design

 The Fuego's exterior was styled by Michel Jardin, and the interior by Francois Lampreia, both working under direction of Robert Opron.
 Automotive journalist L. J. K. Setright said the Fuego "is blessed with a body which is not only roomy and aerodynamically efficient, but is also beautiful".

 The Fuego was heavily based on the Renault 18, sharing its floorpan and drivetrain, with its front suspension developed from the larger Renault 20/30.
 Despite sharing no parts, the design kept the familiar double-wishbone layout common with the Renault 18, incorporating a negative scrub radius geometry.
 The suspension design would later be added to the facelifted Renault 18, and later, with minor refinements (larger bushings etcetera), the Renault 25.
-Power steering available at the higher end of the range.
+Power steering was available at the higher end of the range.
 The Fuego dashboard was added to the facelifted R18 in 1984 (though initially only available in the R18 Turbo) and then both updated again in September 1983 (LHD cars only) for the 1984 model year.
 European production continued until 1985 in France and 1986 in Spain, while Renault Argentina produced the Fuego from 1982 until ending production in 1992 with the 2.2 L "GTA Max" (the final phase III facelift introduced in 1990).
-In Argentina, it reached 63% of local parts integration.
+In Argentina, it reached 63 percent local parts integration.

-The Fuego was the first mass-produced four-seat sports model to be designed in a wind tunnel, resulting in a drag coefficient (Cd) factor ranging from 0.32 to 0.35.
+Wind tunnel testing was used to allow the Fuego to have sporty coupé lines while maximizing rear seat space.
+The resulting drag coefficient (Cd) factor ranges from 0.32 to 0.35.
 In October 1982, the turbocharged diesel Fuego became the fastest diesel car in the world, with a top speed of 180 km/h.

-The Fuego was the first car to have a remote keyless system with central locking, available from September 1982 using a system invented by Frenchman Paul Lipschutz — marketed as the "PLIP" remote in Europe).
-The Fuego was also the first to have remote steering wheel-mounted controls for the audio system (European LHD GTX and Turbo from September 1983).
+The Fuego was one of the first cars to offer a remote keyless system with central locking, available from September 1982, using a system invented by Frenchman Paul Lipschutz — marketed as the "PLIP" remote in Europe.
+The Fuego was also the first to have remote steering-wheel-mounted controls for the audio system (European LHD GTX and Turbo from September 1983).
 This feature was subsequently popularised on the 1984 model Renault 25.
 The Fuego was also available with options including leather upholstery, multi-function trip computer, cruise control, air-conditioning (factory or dealer-installed), and a full-length Webasto electric fabric sunroof.

-A convertible version trimmed with a leather interior was unveiled by the French coachbuilder Heuliez in 1982 aimed at the U.S. market, but wasn't produced due to lower than expected sales in the American market - the R11/Alliance convertible taking its place.
+A convertible version trimmed with a leather interior was unveiled by the French coachbuilder Heuliez in 1982 aimed at the U.S. market, but was not produced due to lower than expected sales in the American market - the R11/Alliance convertible taking its place.
 Three examples were built and finished to American specification (sealed beam headlights, enlarged bumpers, etc.).